davidjnelson/single-page-app-boilerplate/README.md

 * Make test driven development in javascript easy
 * Make continuous integration of web user interfaces easy
 * Provide a solid foundation wiring together popular front end libraries in an easy to use way
-* Make it easy to deploy and rollback versioned web user interface code and images to a content delivery network
+* Make it easy to deploy and rollback versioned web user interface code and images to aws elastic beanstalk

 Features
 --------

 * Based on html5 boilerplate
-* Backbone, jquery, underscore, handlebars, requirejs, and modernizr are all wired together and ready to use, with no modifications made to them
+* Backbone, jquery, underscore, handlebars, requirejs, and modernizr are all wired together and ready to use
 * Write your javascript unit and integration tests in jasmine
-* Run your integration tests during continuous integration only for faster development
 * One command to launch the jasmine browser based test runner
-* One command to run jshint, then your jasmine unit and integration tests across all browsers you support using js-test-driver
+* One command to run then jasmine unit and integration tests across all browsers you support using js-test-driver
-* One command to update your javascript libraries to their latest versions
 * One command to concatentate and minify your javascript and css
 * One http request to load your deployed javascript
 * One command to version your application, gzip your javascript and css, and deploy it to the cloudfront cdn using an s3 origin while setting gzip and caching http headers